car1uno/php-import/README.md

 # PHP import() Library

+> [!WARNING]
+> This library is pending of being evaluated for security and performance issues.
+You can use this library by your own risk.

 ## How the library works?:

 The library consists in making including php files more easy, instead